SamuelFisher/TerraformPluginDotNet/README.md

 [![Build status](https://github.com/SamuelFisher/TerraformPluginDotNet/actions/workflows/ci.yml/badge.svg?branch=master)](https://github.com/SamuelFisher/TerraformPluginDotNet/actions)

 Write custom Terraform providers in C#.
-See samples directory for an example provider.
+See the samples directory for an example provider.

 For more information on this project, see
 [this blog post](https://samuelfisher.co.uk/2021/01/terraform-provider-csharp).